 Create Budget Subcategories and Main Categories Using Pivot Table Group Ungroup

-Applies to Excel template: "Georges Budget for Excel v14", "Georges Budget for Excel v15", "Georges Excel Checkbook Register v7", "Georges Excel Checkbook Register v8" and "Georges Monthly Budget Spreadsheet v10"
+Applies to Excel template: "Georges Budget for Excel v14", "Georges Budget for Excel v15", "Georges Budget for Excel v16", "Georges Budget for Excel v17", "Georges Excel Checkbook Register v7", "Georges Excel Checkbook Register v8", "Georges Excel Checkbook Register v10", "Georges Monthly Budget Spreadsheet v8", and "Georges Monthly Budget Spreadsheet v10"

 (back to All Support Topics)